Flotomate/product_docs/source/asset-management/asset-discovery/infrastructure-setup.rst

 Network
 =======

-Adding a network to Flotomate is an essential task for you to perform asset Discovery and monitoring.
+Adding a network to Motadata is an essential task for you to perform asset Discovery and monitoring.
 We support Domain networks and IP Range Networks.